Getting started

 - Mortgage Balance — set a specific mortgage balance.

-Override cascading
+Adjustment cascading

-- Retirement Age — the age at which you stop working (30–100).
+- Start Age — the age at which benefits begin (30–100).

-Income rampdown template
+Pension Income template

-The Income Rampdown template models a gradual reduction in income over several years (e.g. transitioning to part-time before full retirement).
+Model a gradual reduction in income over several years (e.g. transitioning to part-time before full retirement).
 You configure:

 - Start Rampdown at Age — when to begin reducing income (30–100).